luishmcmoreno/luishmcmoreno.github.io/_posts/2017-11-21-ionic-environment-variables.md

 ```

 Now, this webpack configuration will change the ``@app/env`` value to the corresponding file.
-To do it, we just need to include a node env to the CLI command.
+To do it, we just have to include a node env to the CLI command.

 ```bash